Kurdistan Region: Geography

-The Kurdistan region of Iraq is an autonomous region in northern Iraq.
+The Kurdistan region is located in northern Iraq.
 It borders Iran in the east, Turkey in the north, and Syria in the west.
 The region encompasses most of Iraqi Kurdistan, which is the southern part of the greater geographical region of Kurdistan.
 The region lies between latitudes 34° and 38°N, and longitudes 41° and 47°E. Most of the northern and northeastern parts of the region are mountainous, especially those bordering Turkey and Iran.
 The region has several high mountains and mountain ranges.
 Other areas of the region are hills and plains, which make up the central and most southern parts of the region.

 Most of the precipitation there falls as rain or snow between November and April, annual precipitation ranges from about 375 to 724 mm.
 From ancient times this has made cultivation of winter crops (and vegetables and fruit in the summer) and the raising of livestock possible.